Edinburgh Doctoral College Scholarships

 Applying

-In order to gain access to the scholarship application system applicants must have applied for admission to the University of Edinburgh.
+In order to gain access to the scholarship application system, applicants must have applied for admission to the University of Edinburgh.
 Please note that, following the submission of an application for admission, it can take up to ten working days for all system checks to be completed and for access to be granted.

+Scholarship applications must be submitted online by 23:59 CMT, Monday 2nd February 2026.
 The online scholarship application form is located in EUCLID and can be accessed via MyEd our web-based information portal at https://www.myed.ed.ac.uk

 When logging in to MyEd, you will need your University User Name and password.
 If you require assistance, please go to http://www.ed.ac.uk/student-systems/support-guidance